holium/realm-support/README.md

 * 185 auto update progress by @lodlev-migdev
 * Tray app component by @drunkplato
 * TrayApp positioning fix by @drunkplato
-* Normalized window bounds by @gdbroman
-* Fix the unpinned/pinned apps not exclusive categories issue.
-* Fix the minimized apps cannot be opened issue.
-* Add a minimize button to Relic.
-* Style fixes for row and trays by @drunkplato
-  * the Row component wasn't setting its text color so when we removed the global text style, it always was black.
-  * tray app wouldn't grow when +4 people were in a room
 * 941 contact sharing realm by @leowini
 * Fix docked app status indicator and more by @gdbroman